 I keep harping about having 27 years of training behind me, but as far as I’m concerned, I’m still a kid, trying to get as big and as strong as I can.
 I haven’t gone through stages, training one way as a beginner, another as an intermediate, and still another when I turned pro; nor have I differentiated between massbuilding massbuilding and shaping exercises.
 Every exercise I do is for mass and strength.
 I use two different workouts per bodypart only because more mass-building exercises exist than I can fit into a single workout.
 They do fit, however, into two.

 If you had watched me train 20 years ago, the only difference you would notice today is that I lift a lot more weight.
 To me, though, every workout is brand new because I have a brand-new goal: I intend to lift one more pound, or get one more rep, or a portion of one more rep, or a fraction-of-an-inch more of a rep with those same exercises than in my previous workout.
-That’s the freshest challenge I could possibly face. - FLEXFind the right supplements for your diet and fitness goals at GNC Live Well.
+That’s the freshest challenge I could possibly face. - FLEXTrain to get huge!
+See what Steve Kuclo does for size and strength.